-In guidance to state child welfare agencies for the CFSP and APSR, CB continues to emphasize the importance of coordination and collaboration with other programs serving children, youth and families, including CBCAP state lead agencies, in the development of goals, strategies and plans and assessment of progress.
-In the Program Instruction for the 2024 APSR (due June 30, 2023), CB also urged states to use their data to examine disparities in services and outcomes to understand how families who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality in the child welfare system fare.
-This may include families of color, non-English-speaking families, LGBTQIA2S+ youth/young adults and parents, families and children with disabilities, and families living in rural areas.
+The PI for the 2025 CFSP also urges states to use their data to examine disparities in services and outcomes to understand how families who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality in the child welfare system fare.
+This may include families of color, non- English-speaking families, LGBTQIA2S+ youth/young adults and parents, families and children with disabilities, and families living in rural areas.
 It is important to examine the characteristics of families for whom services were developed, who is benefitting and the outcomes they are achieving.

 It is also essential to take a careful look at the families the agency has not been successful in engaging in services to determine program improvement efforts to meet the needs of underserved populations.
 In addition, CB's commitment to identify and understand variation in the experiences and outcomes of different populations, including a consideration of potential evidence of disparities in decision-making, programs, and policies that contribute to inequity in services and outcomes for historically underserved and marginalized populations, and using that information to inform system improvement is a guiding principle.
-Working together with CBCAP and other federally-funded partners, the CFSP/APSR planning processes can further these goals to address the disparities and inequities in child welfare services and outcomes.
-A new CFSP for fiscal years 2025-2029 will be due June 30, 2024, and CB will continue to expect that CBCAP grantees be an important partner in developing the new five-year plan.
+Working together with CBCAP and other federally-funded partners, the CFSP planning processes can further these goals to address the disparities and inequities in child welfare services and outcomes.
+CB will continue to expect that CBCAP grantees be an important partner in developing the new five-year plan.